chaijs/chai-fs/README.md

 ### content()

-Assert if the path exists, is a file and has specific content.
+Assert the path exists, is a file and has specific content.

 * Reads file as utf8 text (planneds update to support base64, binary Buffer etc).